4 Steps on How Copper Plating Solution Works

 Copper electroplating:

-Copper electroplating is done through the use of electricity or bypassing electric current in a solution called an electrolyte.
+Copper electroplating is done through the use of electricity or by passing an electric current in a solution called an electrolyte.
 In copper electroplating solution, a container of water with the copper rod and the item that needs copper plating is placed.
 This water contains an ionic solution that helps the electricity to flow directly from the copper rod to the plating item.
 By dipping two electrodes into the electrolyte and connecting it to a circuit with electricity or a battery, it dissolves the copper rod and physically transports the copper ions to the item that needs the plating.
 Hence, a thin, solid, metallic copper film or coating is formed on the surface of the item.
 In short, the concept of copper electroplating solution is – when an item is submerged into an electrolyte bath, where electricity is directly applied to make the copper ions migrate and deposit on the surface of the metal that needs copper plating.

 Also Read- Metal Electroplating: An Expert Guide to the Process